dpuelz/Policy-Research-Laboratory/README.md

-# FIN 373: Policy Research Laboratory
+# CIV 373: Policy Research Laboratory

-Welcome to the Spring 2024 edition of Policy Research Laboratory, a course on causal inference and data-driven policy research.
+Welcome to the Fall 2024 edition of Policy Research Laboratory, a course on causal inference and data-driven policy research.
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](syllabus.pdf) for links and descriptions of the readings mentioned below.

 Instructor:
 - Prof. David Puelz.
 Individual meetings can be booked at the following [link](https://calendly.com/dpuelz).

 Teaching Assistants:
-- Adish Sundar, TA session on Wednesdays from 10:00a-11:30a in the Finance Dept conference room, CBA 6.224.
+- Loren Nix, TA session TBD.

 ## Class meetings

-- Mondays, from 8:00a-11:00a in JES A218A.
+- Monday and Wednesday, from 9:30a-11:00a in CBA 6.420.

 ## Exercises